Jerry-Lees/bigscan/README.md

 5. Audit script usage and output file access
 6. Use QKView functionality only when needed (admin permissions required)
 7. Monitor QKView file storage and cleanup
+8. Use `--no-delete` only for debugging purposes
+9. Remove old QKView files from local storage when no longer needed

 ## Development